ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Environment Variable: `MONGODB_V8_UPGRADE`
 - Default Value: `false`

-Role Variables - Backup and Restore (CE Operator)
+Role Variables - Backup and Restore (CE Operator) - (authored by IBM Bob)
 -------------------------------------------------------------------------------

 ### mongodb_action
 For backup and restore operations, set `mongodb_action` to one of the following:
 - `backup`: Create a backup of MongoDB databases and optionally instance resources
+- `restore`: Restore both MongoDB instance resources and databases from a backup (full restore)
-- `restore_database`: Restore MongoDB databases from a backup to an existing instance
+- `restore_database`: Restore only MongoDB databases from a backup to an existing instance (database-only restore)
-- `install`: Deploy a new MongoDB instance and restore data from backup

 - Environment Variable: `MONGODB_ACTION`
 - Default Value: `install`

+**Action Details:**
+- **backup**: Creates a complete backup including database data and optionally Kubernetes resources (secrets, certificates, CRs)
+- **restore**: Performs a full restore by recreating the MongoDB instance from backup resources and then restoring database data
+- **restore_database**: Restores only the database data to an already running MongoDB instance without touching instance resources

 ### mas_backup_dir
 **Required for backup/restore operations**.
 Local directory path where backup files will be stored or read from.